-Mark Griege.
-Mark Griege has served on our board since 2009.
-Mr. Griege is a Managing Partner of Robertson, Griege & Thoele, a large-independent wealth management firm based in Dallas, which he co-founded in 1985.
+Mark C. Griege.
+Mark C. Griege has served on our board since 2009.
+Mr. Griege is a Managing Partner of Robertson, Griege & Thoele, a large independent wealth management firm based in Dallas, which he co-founded in 1985.
 Mr. Griege received a Bachelor of Business Administration from Southern Methodist University in 1981, and a Juris Doctor from the University of Texas School of Law in 1985.
-His significant experience and leadership of Robertson, Griege & Thoele brings perspective and knowledge to our board regarding a variety of investment, businesses and leadership and qualifies him to serve on our board.
+His significant experience and leadership of Robertson, Griege & Thoele bring perspective and knowledge to our board regarding a variety of investments, businesses and leadership, and qualify him to serve on our board.